-The PUCO should grant the Motion of OCC and NOAC for the PUCO to adopt the Ohio Code of Judicial Conduct for its Commissioners and Examiners.
+The PUCO should grant the OCC's Motion for the PUCO to adopt the Ohio Code of Judicial Conduct for its Commissioners and Examiners.
 And, at a minimum, the Judicial Code should be adopted in the PUCO's other three investigation cases regarding FirstEnergy.
 For the Ohio public, there really needs to be a full-scale investigation of the PUCO regarding the relationship between FirstEnergy and the former PUCO chair - and all related matters wherever that leads.
 But a start is for the PUCO to now adopt the Supreme Court's Ohio Code of Judicial Conduct.